manasvinir/VisaCodeSignalGCA/README.md

 # Visa CodeSignal GCA

-This is my dedicated attempt to solve problems that I know if left unsolved will result in a sleepless night.
-At least now my lack of sleep is productive :).
+This is my dedicated attempt to solve problems that I know I'm capable of solving :).

 These problems are recreations of what I remember from the assessment, please forgive any inconsistencies.